Diary and letters relating to the service of Stanley Spencer Reid, 1900-1901 - Part 1

 with their brilliant home

-top, as they are not allowed
+toys, as they are not allowed

 to wear any embellishments

-with the khaki.
+with the Khaki.
 Some of the

 Highland Regiments have very